Talita von Fürstenberg

+Early life, family, and education

-Princess Talita Natasha von Fürstenberg was born on May 7, 1999, to socialites Princess Alexandra and Prince Alexander of Fürstenberg.
+Von Fürstenberg was born on May 7, 1999, to socialites Princess Alexandra and Prince Alexander von Fürstenberg.
 On her father's side, she is a member of the German Princely Family of Fürstenberg and heiress of the Italian Agnelli family (her great-great grandparents were Edoardo Agnelli and Virginia Bourbon del Monte).
 Her paternal grandparents are fashion designers Diane von Fürstenberg and Prince Egon von Fürstenberg.
 Her maternal grandfather is billionaire businessman Robert Warren Miller.
 She has a younger brother, Prince Tassilo Egon Maximilian von Fürstenberg, and two younger half brothers, Prince Leon (b.
 2012) and Prince Vito zu Fürstenberg (b.
 2020).
 She is the niece of Pia Getty, Marie-Chantal, Crown Princess of Greece, Princess of Denmark, and Princess Tatiana von Fürstenberg.
-She is a second cousin once-removed of Coco Brandolini d'Adda and Bianca Brandolini d’Adda.
 Her parents divorced in 2002.
 Her mother later married Dax Miller and her father married Ali Kay.

 She graduated in 2017 from the Brentwood School in Los Angeles, where she was a member of the fencing team.
 After graduating from high school, she attended Georgetown University with her cousin, Prince Constantine Alexios of Greece and Denmark, studying international relations.
-She later transferred to New York University, where she studies fashion business and marketing.
+She later transferred to New York University, where she graduated after studying fashion business and marketing.